Tauranga is New Zealand’s fifth largest city and is continuing to grow at a fast pace.

 What we have heard

 While it makes sense to make the most of what we have, it is also important that we recognise and provide for existing community values, identified through engagement with the Te Papa community.
-The Te Papa Plan will be a collaborative document that responds to what you have told us and identifies the collective future aspirations for this area.
+The Te Papa Plan represents a collaborative document that responds to what you have told us and identifies the collective future aspirations for this area.

 We have been undertaking engagement with the community around growth for some time now and will continue to do so as we progress.
 Through SmartGrowth and the preparation of the draft Future Development Strategy, what we have heard has remained consistent – the community wants bold leadership expressed through aspirational visions and ambitious targets that support better connections, and easier access to work, live, learn, and play opportunities.
 Transport has been continuously identified as a key issue with support for a comprehensive and ambitious, multi-modal, integrated transport plan with a 30 to 50-year horizon.